Getting to Know

 The Montepulciano grape is primarily grown in the Italian wine regions of Abruzzo, Marche, Molise, and even Puglia.
 Outside of Italy, Argentina, the USA, New Zealand, and Australia are producing it in very small quantities.

 Looking for Montepulciano recommendations?
-Here are a few suggested sips.
+A few suggested sips.

 Valerie Quintanilla